reactjs/react.dev/src/content/reference/react/use-server.md

 #### Handling return values in forms {/*handling-return-values*/}

 In the username request form, there might be the chance that a username is not available. `requestUsername` should tell us if it fails or not.
-How can the form receive the return value of the server action?

 To update the UI based on the result of a server action while supporting progressive enhancement, use [`useFormState`](/reference/react-dom/hooks/useFormState).